While the average Shopify conversion rate stands at about 1.3%, there’s a lot you can do to incrementally push it upwards.

 So, many shoppers would just abandon their cart if they find their cart needs updating and no options exist on your Shopify checkout page.

-- Ensure the quantity can be updated within the order summary
+👉 Ensure the quantity can be updated within the order summary: Indicating the quantity editor along with dropdowns to alter the number, helps.

 Instead, if you do want to recommend products, do it through a pop-up between product page & checkout—exactly what Shopify brand Helm Boots does: